-18.1 All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'.

-- 18.2 All staff recognise that peer on peer issues may include, but may not be limited to: - 18.2.1 Bullying (including cyber bullying) - 18.2.2 Racial abuse - 18.2.3 Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - 18.2.4 Sexual violence and sexual harassment - 18.2.5 Abuse related to sexual orientation or identity - 18.2.6 Sexting as set out in section 17 - 18.2.7 Initiation type violence and rituals - 18.2.8 Emotional abuse - 18.3 The following will be considered when dealing with incidents: - 18.3.1 Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or LAC - 18.3.2 Whether the perpetrator has previously tried to harm or intimidate pupils - 18.3.3 Any concerns about the intentions of the alleged perpetrator - 18.4 In order to minimise the risk of peer on peer abuse taking place, school must: - 18.4.1 Deliver PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - 18.4.2 Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - 18.4.3 Have systems in place for any pupil to be able to voice concerns - 18.4.4 Develop robust risk assessments if appropriate - 18.4.5 Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 18.5 We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
-We understand that it causes the victim distress and humiliation.
-Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidence to the Headteacher, DSL or most senior member of staff. - 18.6 Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Jan 2021 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
-Sexual violence and sexual harassment between children in schools and colleges - GOV.UK
+- 19.2.
+All staff operate a zero-tolerance policy to peer on peer abuse and will not pass off incidents as 'banter' or 'just growing up'. - 19.3.
+All staff recognise that peer on peer issues may include, but may not be limited to: - Bullying (including cyber bullying) - Racial abuse - Physical abuse, such as hitting, hair-pulling, shaking, biting or other forms of physical harm - > Sexual violence and sexual harassment - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - > Abuse related to sexual orientation or identity - Sending nude or semi-nude images (consensual & non-consensual) - Upskirting and initiation/hazing type violence and rituals - Emotional abuse - Abuse within intimate partner relationships - 19.4.
+All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe. - 19.5.
+The following will be considered when dealing with incidents: - Whether there is a large difference in power between the victim and perpetrator i.e. size, age, ability, perceived social status or vulnerabilities, including SEND, CP/CIN or CLA - Whether the perpetrator has previously tried to harm or intimidate pupils - Any concerns about the intentions of the alleged perpetrator - 19.6.
+In order to minimise the risk of peer on peer abuse taking place, school must: - Deliver RE/RSE/PSHE to include teaching pupils about how to keep safe and understanding what acceptable behaviour looks like - Ensure that pupils know that all members of staff will listen to them if they have concerns and will act upon them - Have systems in place for any pupil to be able to voice concerns - Develop robust risk assessments if appropriate - Refer to any other relevant policies when dealing with incidents, such as the Behaviour Policy and/or the Anti-Bullying Policy - 19.7.
+We recognise that 'Upskirting' involves taking a photograph under an individual's clothing without their knowledge.
+We understand that it causes the victim distress and humiliation and that any gender can be a victim.
+Staff recognise that 'Upskirting' is a criminal offence and must promptly report any such incidents to the Headteacher, DSL or most senior member of staff. - 19.8.
+Reference will be made to the following government guidance and part 5 of the Keeping Children Safe in Education, Sept 2021 to ensure that all staff have an understanding of the serious nature of sexual violence and sexual harassment between children in schools.
+Sexual violence and sexual harassment between children in schools and colleges (publishing.service.gov.uk)